 |Pricing: $2,295.||Pricing: $1,895.|

-byte is our favorite at-home aligner company for both daytime and nighttime options.
-But now it’s time to make an in-depth comparison of the top company’s treatment options.
+Byte is our favorite at-home aligner company for both daytime and nighttime options.
+But now it’s time to make an in-depth comparison of the top company’s two treatment options.

 But why do these companies disagree?
 The answer boils down to the way clear aligners work: the plastic in your aligners exerts constant, (relatively) gentle force on your teeth.
 But here’s the catch: once your teeth have been moved, they have a tendency to revert to their original positions.
 This is called relapse, and it’s the reason you have to wear post-treatment retainers.

 Those who don’t agree with nighttime treatment believe that the 12-14 hours when you don’t wear your aligners (i.e., during the day) gives your teeth too much time to relapse.
 Each night, your teeth have to readjust to their positions within the aligners.

 But that’s why nighttime treatment usually takes twice as long as daytime treatment.
 And in many cases, you’ll wear each aligner for two weeks instead of one.
 By building in that additional wear time, pro-nighttime companies ensure that your treatment accounts for any relapse.
 And for that reason, nighttime treatment is reserved for the minor cases.
 Moderate misalignments will usually need to go with daytime treatments.

 Byte At-Night takes it a step further.
 Their HyperByte system helps prevent relapse (more on this later).
 And unlike a lot of companies, which use the same clear aligners for both daytime and nighttime treatments, Byte actually manufactures premium aligners for Byte At-Night.

 So long story short: nighttime treatment works, but it’s not for everyone.
 With that in mind, let’s talk about the specifics of Byte At-Night.